rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  value in fiat by buying and selling Bitcoin, trying to time the market, which does not *and can not* work.
+Similar things happened with gold price in the dying days of the Weimar Republic, the volatility of the gold price was not a reflection of gold, but of the hyperinflating money.

 The only way to store value in a fiat system is by rent seeking